Jenola344/NetSwap/README.md

 ## Disclaimer

 This is experimental software.
-Use at your own risk.
 Always verify transactions before confirming.
 The developers are not responsible for lost funds due to user error, bugs, or smart contract vulnerabilities.
 Never trade more than you can afford to lose.